boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 rb.live.register('slimheader', SlimHeader);
 ```

-###Improvements to
+###Improvements to our current component
-This will give us a full functional rawblock component.
+The code above will give us a full functional rawblock component.
 But it can be improved in multiple ways.

 Performance considerations

-1. `classList.toggle` is called with a very a frequency, even if the threshold expression has the same result as before.
+1. `classList.toggle` is called with a very high frequency, even if the threshold expression has the same result as before.
-2. `classList.toggle` mutates the DOM outside a `requestAnimationFrame` (= layout write), which is likely to produce layout thrashing in a complex application.
+2. `classList.toggle` mutates the DOM outside of a `requestAnimationFrame` (= layout write), which is likely to produce layout thrashing in a complex application.
 3. `handleScroll` could also be throttled.